-(b) Contributions:
+(b) Contributions

 Contributions, are recognized as revenue at fair value when received or pledged.
 Fair value is estimated giving consideration to anticipated future cash receipts (after allowance is made for uncollectible contributions) and discounting anticipated future cash receipts at a risk-adjusted rate for the duration of the donor's payment plan.
 Contributions received with donor-imposed conditions are recognized as revenue when the conditions have been substantially met.
 Amounts received in advance of satisfying the donor-imposed conditions are reported as deferred revenue until the conditions are met.
-During the year ended April 2021 there were no contributions with donor restrictions.
 Majority of contributions came from individual donors and small organizations.